 - A ‘Buy Now, Pay Later’ pop-up that appears to shoppers who have 2x AOV in their cart and are about to exit the site

-- A ‘Buy Now, Pay Later’ pop-up that appears to site visitors in order to collect their email to unlock Klarna’s ‘Buy Now, Pay Later’ capabilities.
+- A ‘Buy Now, Pay Later’ pop-up that appears to site visitors, prompting them them to add their email to unlock Klarna’s ‘Buy Now, Pay Later’ capabilities.

 How to narrow your site audience to create your content campaign (in 5 simple steps)